jaysonvirissimo/jaysonvirissimo.github.io/src/documents/resume.md

 ------

 ### Profile {#profile}
-I'm originally from SoCal, but am currently living in Phoenix, Arizona.
+I'm from SoCal, but now live in Phoenix, Arizona.
 I love empowering others to learn, grow, and create.
-I strive to write readable and performant code.
+I strive to write readable, secure, and performant code.
 I hope to leave the world better off than I found it.

 ------